FerretDB/FerretDB/CONTRIBUTING.md

    It may seem random, but it is only pseudo-random and follows BSON spec: <https://bsonspec.org/spec.html>
 2. We generally pass and return `struct`s by pointers.
    There are some exceptions like `types.Path` that has value semantics, but when in doubt – use pointers.
+3. Code comments:
+   - All top-level declarations, even unexpected, should have documentation comments.
+   - In documentation comments do not describe the name in terms of the name itself (`// Registry is a registry of …`).
+     Use other words instead; often, they could add additional information and make reading more pleasant (`// Registry stores …`).
+   - In code comments, in general, do not describe _what_ the code does: it should be clear from the code itself (and when it doesn't and the code is tricky, simplify it instead).
+     Instead, describe _why_ the code does that if it is not clear from the surrounding context, names, etc.
+     There is no need to add comments just because there are no comments if everything is already clear without them.
+   - For code comments, write either sentence fragments (do not start it with a capital letter, do not end it with a dot, use the simplified grammar) for short notes or full sentences (do start them with capital letters, do end them with dots, do check their grammar) when a longer (2+ sentences) explanation is needed (and the code could not be simplified).

 #### Integration tests conventions